canonical/k8s-operator/CONTRIBUTING.md

 tox run -e integration-tests -- --positional --arguments
 ```

+#### COS Integration

+The COS integration tests are optional as these are slow/heavy tests.
+Currently, this suite only runs on LXD.
+If you are modifying something related to the COS integration, you can validate your changes through integration testing using the flag `--cos`.
+Also, when submitting a Pull Request with changes related to COS, you must include the `[COS]` tag in your Pull Request description.
+This will instruct GitHub Actions to execute the respective validation tests against your changes.

 #### Useful arguments
 `--keep-models`: Doesn't delete the model once the integration tests are finished
 `--model`: Rerun the test with a given model name -- if it already exist, the integration tests will use it